Safe Sanctuaries: Children, Youth, and Vulnerable Adults

 - New congregation – If the offender leaves the church and transfers to another church then the new church will be notified.

-Here are some examples of Covenants employed by other UM Churches:
+Here are some examples of covenants employed by other United Methodist churches:

 For all sexual offenses, ensure that the church has insurance coverage for two reasons:

 - A registered sex offender is now a part of the congregation

 - Ability to provide resources for the affected party and not damage the ability of the church to continue mission.

 Knowingly allowing an offender in the congregation can possibly affect insurance coverage.
 Make sure you talk to the insurance carrier and secure written affirmation.
 A covenant agreement is helpful to show the church did not participate in putting people in vulnerable position for both insurance and court.

 The conference’s background check service provider is a company called Trak-1 (http://trak-1.com/).
 The prices are affordable and the turn around time is short.

 To Set Up An Account

 Clergy – To set up an account for your church, just call the New Accounts representative on 1-800-600-8999 ext.
 3431.
 Tell them that you are with the NC Conference of the UMC Southeast Jurisdiction and that you would like to set up an account for your church.
 That way you will get the same discounted pricing that our conference gets.
 They will walk you through the application.
 It can usually be done in one day and you can submit your first background check request the same day.